eshe030/VirtualAssistant/README.md

-# Simple-Python-Chatbot

-Creating a simple Python chatbot using natural language processing and deep learning.
+Virtual Assistant for customer Interaction using Deep learning and python programming